Metlink—Public transport changes for the Hutt Valley

 Excellent commuter services are provided to residents by both buses and trains.
 The railway line runs through the centre of the city, from Wellington to the Wairarapa, and both services run at very regular intervals providing a reliable means of transport both between suburbs within Upper Hutt and to other cities within the Wellington region.

 A significant number of Upper Hutt people use the public transport system, with over 10% of Upper Hutt residents using it to travel to work, according to the 2001 Census.
-It is also important for those traveling to school, to major events in Wellington and for the 11% of Upper Hutt households that do not have access to a vehicle.
+It is also important for those travelling to school, to major events in Wellington and for the 11% of Upper Hutt households that do not have access to a vehicle.
 The responsibility for funding public transport rests with the Greater Wellington Regional Council.

 Council will continue to liaise with the Regional Council and public transport services providers such as Toll and local bus companies to ensure that a convenient and affordable public transport service is provided.
 We will also continue to advocate for an extension of the suburban train services to Timberlea and Cruickshank.